shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 ## Viewing Markdown Files

 First things is that this curriculum will have many lesson files that will be in the form of a README.md file.
-THe '.md' extension means "Markdown", which is a way to format text.
-Its like a simple version of HTML.
+The '.md' extension means "Markdown", which is a way to format text.
+It's like a simple version of HTML.
 While you can read Markdown files in a text editor, they are best viewed in a Markdown viewer.
 If the first line of this file looks like